Joe Baker: Early years

-Joe Baker's mother was Scottish.
-His father, George, born in Woolton, was a sailor.
-When living in New York, Joe's elder brother, Gerry, was born in 1938.
-After the outbreak of World War 2, the family moved to Liverpool when George volunteered for the Merchant Marines.
-George survived his boat being torpedoed but soon after died from the injuries he received.
-The family then evacuated to Motherwell in Scotland, just six weeks after Joe’s birth and this is where the Baker brothers spent the rest of their childhood.
+Joe Baker's mother Elizabeth was Scottish.
+While sources conflict as to whether his father George, a seaman, was Scottish or Liverpudlian, an interview in "The Topical Times Football Book 1959", quotes Baker stating of he and his elder brother Gerry, "Both our parents were Scots".
+When living in New York, Gerry was born in 1938.
+After the outbreak of World War Two, the family moved to Liverpool when George volunteered for the Merchant Marines.
+The family then evacuated from "badly bombed Liverpool" to Lanarkshire in Scotland, just six weeks after Joe's birth.
+George did not survive the war, dying from injuries received in the sinking of his boat.